• Skip to primary navigation

 Instant Pot Thai Grilled Chicken Pinterest - grilled chicken with red sauce in bowl - Paint the Kitchen Red

-Thai Grilled Chicken (Gai Yang) is a popular Thai street food.
-This Thai barbecue chicken recipe uses chicken thighs, which are meaty and perfect for cooking in the Instant Pot because they stay moist.
-Finishing on the grill and glazing with Thai sweet chili sauce gives the chicken a spicy-sweet barbecue flavor that’s irresistible!
-The Thai Chicken thighs are made in the Instant Pot and finished on the grill.
-[Grill-only instructions also included.
+Thai BBQ Chicken (Gai Yang) is a popular Thai street food.
+This Thai barbecue chicken recipe uses chicken thighs, which are meaty and perfect for grilling because they stay moist.
+Finishing on the grill and glazing with Thai sweet chili sauce gives the chicken an irresistible spicy-sweet barbecue flavor!

 Instant Pot Thai Grilled Chicken Thighs on dark background with sprinkled cilantro and green onions